pygmy-twylyte/amble/amble_script/docs/rooms_dsl_guide.md

 ## Tips

 - `visited` defaults to `false`.
-Only emit `visited true` when you need a room to start as visited (e.g., the start room).
+Only set `visited = true` if you need a room to start as visited (e.g., the start room).
+The engine marks rooms as the player explores.
-- Keep exit requirements bounded; prefer flag gates over open-ended retries for scheduling.
 - Use lint early and often; it will suggest likely IDs when you mistype symbols.